Vietnam's volatile stock market draws money, needs depth

 There is encouraging economic news.
 Sky-high annual inflation, which hit 23 percent in August, is falling, reaching 16.4 percent in January.
 Economists expect that monetary authorities can start cutting interest rates by the second half -- unless world oil prices spike, pushing inflation back up.

-Vietnam's easing inflation and an improving trade balance suggest that the economy is stabilizing, Fitch Ratings said on Monday.
+Vietnam's easing inflation and an improving trade balance suggest that the economy is stabilising, Fitch Ratings said on Monday.

 ADDRESSING IMBALANCES